SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/TagTextExtractor.md

 #### **Behavior and Edge Cases**

+* **Default Fallback (`defaultText`):** If `defaultText` is configured, it is returned (with variable substitution applied) in every case that would otherwise yield an empty string -- the tag is absent, unclosed/mismatched, or wraps only whitespace.
+This keeps a downstream node from silently receiving an empty value.
+If `defaultText` is omitted, the empty-string behavior described below applies.
-* **Tag Not Found:** If the specified tag is not found in the text, the node returns an empty string.
+* **Tag Not Found:** If the specified tag is not found in the text, the node returns an empty string (or `defaultText`, if configured).
 * **First Match Only:** If multiple instances of the same tag exist, only the first match is extracted.
 * **Case Sensitivity:** Tag matching is case-sensitive. `<Answer>` and `<answer>` are treated as different tags.
 * **Nested Tags:** The node uses non-greedy matching, so `<outer><inner>content</inner></outer>` with `fieldToExtract` set to `"outer"` will return `<inner>content</inner>`.
 * **Self-Closing Tags:** Self-closing tags (e.g., `<tag/>`) are not supported.
 The node requires both opening and closing tags.
-* **Empty Content:** If the tag exists but contains only whitespace, the node returns an empty string.
+* **Empty Content:** If the tag exists but contains only whitespace, the node returns an empty string (or `defaultText`, if configured).
-* **Mismatched Tags:** If the opening and closing tags don't match (e.g., `<tag>content</other>`), the node returns an empty string.
+* **Mismatched Tags:** If the opening and closing tags don't match (e.g., `<tag>content</other>`), the node returns an empty string (or `defaultText`, if configured).
 * **Special Characters in Tag Names:** Tag names with special regex characters (like `.` or `*`) are properly escaped.
   Tags with underscores (`_`), hyphens (`-`), and alphanumeric characters work correctly.
 * **Output Variable:** The extracted string is assigned to a variable based on the node's position in the workflow